kaminiwalunj/mslearn-fabric/Instructions/Labs/04-ingest-pipeline.md

-# Lab : Use Data Factory pipelines in Microsoft Fabric
+# Lab: Use Data Factory pipelines in Microsoft Fabric

 # Ingest data with a pipeline in Microsoft Fabric